Rethinking mirror symmetry as a local duality on fields

 One may then ask whether also $4d$ mirror symmetry can be realised as a local action on the quiver.
-We will see that it is indeed possible to define an algorithm to locally dualise the fields by means of two basic duality moves, which together with the properties of the $4d$ $S$-wall allow us to go from $E_\rho^\sigma[USp(2N)]$ to its mirror $E_\sigma^\rho[USp(2N)]$.
-As argued in \cite{Bottini:2021vms}, the $4d$ $S$-wall should be identified with the $FE[USp(2 N)]$ theory \cite{Pasquetti:2019hxf}, which in $3d$ reduces to the $T[SU(N)]$ theory up to gauge singlets.
+We will see that it is indeed possible to define the same algorithm also in $4d$, to locally dualise the fields by means of two basic duality moves, which together with the properties of the $4d$ $S$-wall allow us to go from $E_\rho^\sigma[USp(2N)]$ to its mirror $E_\sigma^\rho[USp(2N)]$.
+As argued in \cite{Bottini:2021vms}, the $4d$ $S$-wall should be identified with the $FE[USp(2 N)]$ theory \cite{Pasquetti:2019hxf}\footnote{The $FE[USp(2 N)]$ theory is the $E[USp(2 N)]$ theory with some extra gauge singlets.}, which in $3d$ reduces to the $T[SU(N)]$ theory up to gauge singlets.
 Interestingly, the basic duality moves involved in our algorithm are IR dualities which can be in turn derived by iterative applications of the Intriligator--Pouliot (IP) duality \cite{Intriligator:1995ne} as shown in \cite{Bottini:2021vms}.

 Although our discussion here focuses on the $4d$ case, by taking the standard $3d$ limit combined with the suitable Coulomb branch VEVs and real mass deformations, we answer the same question in $3d$, that is we have an algorithm to locally dualise $3d$ $\mathcal{N}=4$ quivers.